What is Tenosynovitis or DeQuervain’s Tendinitis?

 - Ice the area which is most swollen and tender for 5 – 15 minutes.

 - Use non-steroidal anti-inflammatory medication (NSAID), such as arcoxia, ibuprofen, naprosyn, or diclofenac.
-Check with your doctor regarding possible side effects and drug interactions.
+Check with a orthopaedic specialist regarding possible side effects and drug interactions.

 - Wear a splint or brace which supports both the wrist and the thumb.